On algebraic central division algebras over Henselian fields of finite absolute Brauer $p$-dimensions and residually arithmetic type: Preliminaries on Henselian fields and their finite-dimensional division algebras

-Lemma \ref{lemm4.3} shows that if $R$ is a central division LBD-algebra over a field $K$ satisfying the conditions of some of the main results of the present paper, and if there is a $K$-subalgebra $\widetilde R$ of $R$ with the properties claimed by Conjecture \ref{conj1.1}, then for each $p \in \mathbb{P}$ with at most one exception, $K$ has a finite extension $E _{p}$ in $K(p)$ that is a $p$-splitting field of $R/K$ (see also Lemma \ref{lemm5.3} (c) below).
-This leads to the idea of proving Theorems \ref{theo3.1} and \ref{theo3.2} on the basis of Lemma \ref{lemm3.3} (for further support of the idea and a step to its implementation, see Theorem \ref{theo6.3}).
+Lemma \ref{lemm4.3} shows that if $R$ is a central division LBD-algebra over a field $K$ satisfying the conditions of some of Theorems \ref{theo3.1} and \ref{theo3.2}, and if there is a $K$-subalgebra $\widetilde R$ of $R$ with the properties claimed by Conjecture \ref{conj2.3}, then for each $p \in \mathbb{P}$ with at most one exception, $K$ has a finite extension $E _{p}$ in $K(p)$ that is a $p$-splitting field of $R/K$.
+This leads to the idea of using Lemma \ref{lemm3.3} as a basis for the proofs of Theorems \ref{theo3.1} and \ref{theo3.2} (for further support of the idea and a step to its implementation, see Lemma \ref{lemm6.3}).